awdjob/smashremix/readme.md

 #### P-Wing
  - Player can jump continuously in midair.
  - Lasts 20 seconds.
+#### Mr. Saturn
+ - Throwable.
+Does heavy shield damage.
+#### Stopwatch
+ - Slows down opponents, Speeds up your character, or Backfires (changes Game Engine Speed).
+ - Lasts 10 seconds.

 ### Tripping
 - If enabled, characters will randomly trip when dashing or running.

 #### Toggle Name: Tripping

+### Rage
+- If enabled, moves will deal more knockback if the attacker is at high damage.
+Affects direct attacks and projectiles.
+- Rage starts at 35% and caps at 150%.
+- Starting at 100%, the player also starts emiting smoke.
+It gets more intense up to 150%.
+- Types:
+    - Ultimate: The maximum rage multiplier is 1.1x knockback.
+Does not affect fixed knockback moves.
+    - Smash 4: The maximum rage multiplier is 1.15x knockback.
+Also affects fixed knockback moves.
+    - Berserk: The maximum rage multiplier is 1.5x knockback.
+Also affects fixed knockback moves.
+    - Fatigue: Rage is inverted and can get to a minimum of 0.5x knockback.
+Also affects fixed knockback moves.

+#### Toggle Name: Rage

 ### Footstool Jumping
 - If enabled, you can jump off characters heads!